 - Parable of the Talents by Octavia Butler has the U.S. become a theocracy in which non-Christians are put in concentration camps.

-- The "Day of the Rope" in The Turner Diaries — though according to its author, this is actually a good thing.
+- The "Day of the Rope" in The Turner Diaries — though according to its author (a neo-Nazi), this is actually a good thing.

 - The article's picture is from the Star Trek: Enterprise episode where the crew ends up in an alternate past where, due to Lenin being assassinated by a time traveler prior to the Russian Revolution, Germany, with little opposition to the East, is winning the war and has already captured much of the Eastern Seaboard.
 While they are hinted at being pushed back by the Allies, a group of aliens are offering the Germans advanced weapons.